 See you this Thursday and make sure to shave for your "before" picture!

 I'm reaching new lows.
 This is a duplicate post from my city council blog.
-Oh well, it worked for John Fogerty.
+My apologies for the re-post.

 Have you ever wondered how many vehicles drive down Franklin Avenue

 during rush hour?
 You have?
 Well have I got something for you!